A world without men, by Sandra Newman

 Constance by Matthew Fitzsimmons

-Constance de Fitzsimmons
+Constance Fitzsimmons

 Every author who ventures into science fiction, including the menda (see my book Alter), on some occasion considers the issue of cloning because of its double component between the scientific and the moral.
 Dolly the sheep as the supposed first clone of a mammal is already very …